tushar2355/DSP_LAB_1/README.md

-Hey this is Tushar Kumar
+Hey this is Tushar Kumar how are you